Disclosure: My movie tickets and meal were complimentary.

 Similar to Cinebistro in Brookhaven, Studio Movie Grill combines the dinner and show concept.
 Studio Movie Grill opened in Alpharetta June 2010.
 And last year they expanded to Duluth and Marietta.
 Though I’d visited the Alpharetta location a couple times, I was happy to check out the revamped Studio Movie Grill in Marietta.

-Man it is hot in Atlanta in August!
-And what a better way to spend an absolutely scorching Sunday afternoon than in a cool theatre, sipping on an ice cold Margarita?
-They have lots of cocktails at Studio Movie Grill and of course, beer and wine are available too.
+What a better way to spend an absolutely scorching Sunday afternoon than in a cool theatre, sipping on an ice cold Margarita?
+Or beer.
+Or Old Fashioned.
+Or whatever you fancy.
 When you enter Studio Movie Grill, just beyond the ticketing area, you’ll see a bar to your left.
 Studio Movie Grill also offers reserved seating.
 How nice is it to pick your own seat and know you’re seat is guaranteed even five minutes before the movie starts?

 Although the starters at Studio Movie Grill were enjoyable, I highly recommend the Megaplex burger.
 With bacon, mushrooms, onions and both cheddar and pepper jack cheese, it was juicy and tasty.
 Even the dark theatre, I didn’t have to see the cheese to tell it was quality.
 It is pretty large and the burger, and along with my crispy sweet potato fries would have been plenty by itself to fill me up and keep me satisfied for the remainder of the night.

 Extras: Kudos to SMG for posting this on their website: “No Children Under Age 2 Will Be Admitted To Any PG-13 or R-Rated Feature After 6:00 PM.”
 Wish more movie theatres would adopt this policy.
 Plus all tickets are just $5 on Tuesdays at Studio Movie Grill